jmorvay/Frinx-docs/FRINX_ODL_Distribution/Carbon/Operations_Manual/clustering-overview.md

     replicas = ["member-1"]

-The Frinx ODL distribution can now run in a three node cluster.
-Use any of the three member nodes to access the data in the datastore.
-For example, if you want to view information about the shard designated as *member-1* on a node, could can do so by querying the shard’s data by making the following HTTP request: *HTTP Method: GET* *HTTP URL:* <http://localhost:8181/jolokia/read/org.opendaylight.controller:Category=Shards,name=member-1-shard-inventory-config,type=DistributedConfigDatastore>
+You can now use any of the three member nodes to access the data residing in the datastore.
+For example, if you want to view information about shard designated as *member-1* on a node, query the shard’s data by making the following HTTP request: *HTTP Method: GET* *HTTP URL:* <http://localhost:8181/jolokia/read/org.opendaylight.controller:Category=Shards,name=member-1-shard-inventory-config,type=DistributedConfigDatastore>

 If prompted, enter admin as both the username and password.
 *HTTP: EXPECTED RESPONSE*